jmhill91/animefinder/README.md

 - React-Router
 - JWT
 - BCrypt
-- Fast JSON Api Serializer
+- Fast JSON Api serializer

 How are you going to get the many thousand of anime titles for suggestions?
 We used an external database, Kitsu API, to populate the seed data of our app.